django-userena-ce/django-userena-ce/docs/installation.rst

 Installation.
 =============

-Before install django-userena, you'll need to have a copy of `Django
+Before install django-userena-ce, you'll need to have a copy of `Django
-<http://www.djangoproject.com>`_ 1.11, 2.1 or 2.2 installed. django-userena is
+<http://www.djangoproject.com>`_ 2.1 or 2.2 installed. django-userena-ce is
 tested under Python 2.7, 3.5, 3.6, 3.7 (all versions on which
 Django 1.11 and higher is declared to work)